+RISK MITIGATION STRATEGIES

+Exploration Risk

-RISK MITIGATION STRATEGIES Exploration Risk The Group's business is mineral exploration and evaluation which are speculative activities.
-There is no certainty that the Group will be successful in the definition of economic mineral The directors bring over many years of combined mining and exploration experience and an established track record in mineral discovery. deposits, or that it will proceed to the development of any of its projects or otherwise realise their value.
+The Group's business is mineral exploration and evaluation which are speculative activities.
+There is no certainty that the Group will be successful in the definition of economic mineral deposits, or that it will proceed to the development of any of its projects or otherwise realise their value.
+The directors bring over many years of combined mining and exploration experience and an established track record in mineral discovery.
 The Company currently targets advanced and drill ready exploration projects in order to avoid higher risk grass roots exploration.

+Resource Risk

-Resource Risk All mineral projects have risk associated with defined grade and continuity.
-Mineral Reserves are always subject to uncertainties in the underlying assumptions which include geological projections and metal/mineral assumptions.
+All mineral projects have risk associated with defined grade and continuity.
+Mineral Reserves are always subject to uncertainties in the underlying assumptions which include geological projection and metal price assumptions.
 Resources and reserves are estimated by independent specialists on behalf of the Group in accordance with accepted industry standards and codes.
+The directors are realistic in the use of mineral price forecasts and impose rigorous practices in the QA/QC programmes that support its independent estimates.

+Development Risk

+Delays in permitting, or changes in permit legislation and/or regulation, financing and commissioning a project may result in delays to the Group meeting production targets or even in extreme cases loss of title.
+The Company's permitting requirements are limited at this stage to its exploration activities but to reduce development risk in future the directors will ensure that its permit and financing applications are robust and thorough and will seek to position the Company as a low quartile cost producer.

+Commodity Risk

-The Directors are realistic in the use of mineral price forecasts and impose rigorous practices in the QA/QC programmes that support its independent estimates.
-Development Risk Delays in permitting, or changes in permit legislation and/or regulation, financing and commissioning a project may result in delays to the Group meeting production targets or even in extreme cases loss of title.
-The Company's permitting requirements are limited at this stage to its exploration activities but to reduce development risk in future the Directors will ensure that its permit and financing applications are robust and thorough and will seek to position the Company as a low quartile cost producer.
-Commodity Risk Changes in commodity prices can affect the economic viability of mining projects and affect decisions on continuing exploration activity.
-The Company consistently reviews commodity prices and trends for its key projects throughout the development cycle.
-Mining and Processing Technical Risk Notwithstanding the completion of metallurgical testwork, test mining and pilot studies indicating the technical viability of a mining operation, variations in mineralogy, mineral continuity, ground stability, groundwater conditions and other geological conditions may still render a mining and processing operation economically or technically non-viable.
-From the earliest stages of exploration the Directors look to use consultants and contractors who are leaders in their field and in future will seek to strengthen the executive and the Board with additional technical and financial skills as the Company transitions from exploration to production.
-Environmental Risk Exploration and development of a project can be adversely affected by environmental legislation and the unforeseen results of environmental studies carried out during evaluation of a project.
+Changes in commodity prices can affect the economic viability of mining projects and affect decisions on continuing exploration activity.
+The company consistently reviews commodity prices and trends for its key projects throughout the development cycle.

+Mining and Processing Technical Risk

+Notwithstanding the completion of metallurgical testwork, test mining and pilot studies indicating the technical viability of a mining operation, variations in mineralogy, mineral continuity, ground stability, groundwater conditions and other geological conditions may still render a mining and processing operation economically or technically non-viable.
+From the earliest stages of exploration the directors look to use consultants and contractors who are leaders in their field and in future will seek to strengthen the executive and the Board with additional technical and financial skills as the Company transitions from exploration to production.

+Environmental Risk

+Exploration and development of a project can be adversely affected by environmental legislation and the unforeseen results of environmental studies carried out during evaluation of a project.
 Once a project is in production unforeseen events can give rise to environmental liabilities.
 Mineral exploration carries a lower level of environmental liability than mining.
 The Company has adopted an Environmental Policy and the directors avoid the acquisition of projects where liability for legacy environmental issues might fall upon the Company.
-Political Risk All countries carry political risk that can lead to interruption of activity.
-Politically stable countries can have enhanced environmental and social permitting risks, risks of strikes and changes to taxation, whereas less developed countries can have, in addition, risks associated with changes to the legal The Company's strategy restricts its activities to stable, democratic and mining friendly jurisdictions.
-The Company has adopted a strong Anti-corruption Policy and Code of Conduct and this is strictly enforced.